Advertiser Disclosure

 Bottom Line:

 Trip cancellation insurance doesn’t cover everything.
 For example, changing your mind about a trip is not covered.
-If your plans are subject to change, you may want to purchase Cancel for Any Reason (CFAR) travel insurance.
+If your plans are subject to change, you may want to purchase cancel for any reason (CFAR) travel insurance.

 2. Does Chase Sapphire Preferred Card Travel Insurance Cover Cruises?

 The travel accident and injury benefits also apply while you’re cruising, but it’s worth noting that returning late to your cruise ship, only to find it’s left for the next island without you, isn’t a covered expense.
-You’ll be on your own for the costs of catching up to your ship.
+You’re on your own for the costs of catching up to your ship.

 3. What Does the Chase Sapphire Preferred Card Baggage Insurance Cover?